Skip to Main Content

 Conducting the Audit

-Each local board conducted a manual audit of the required ballots within 120 days of the 2022 General Election, starting with Harford County on January 9, 2023, and concluding with Prince George’s County on February 27, 2023.
+Each local board conducted a manual audit of the required ballots within 120 days of the 2024 General Election.
+More information will be posted here once the audit has completed.

 Results of the Audit